KxSystems/docs/docs/architecture/index.md

 Handles end-of-day (EOD) processing.

+[`tick.q`](tickq.md) represents a tickerplant and is provided as a starting point for most environments.

 !!! tip "Best practices for tickerplants"

     Tickerplants should be lightweight, not capturing data and using very little memory.